cmudrc/incose-paper/README.md

-# incose-paper
+# PiperABM-INCOSE

-PiperABM Paper Submission to INCOSE: "Agent-Based Modeling for the Evaluation of Community Resilience In Silico"
+### "Agent-Based Modeling for the Evaluation of Community Resilience In Silico"

+_Paper submitted to INCOSE_

 ## Overview